hww/XiKeyboard/README.md

 ## Humanized Key Name

 The key code can be convert to humanize name, or reversed.
-To declarate the name use method _SetName_
+To define the name use method _SetName_

 ```C#
 Event.SetName((int)KeyCode.RightCommand, "\\c-");